amaldevelops/tech-lexicon/2-backend-development/database/README.md

 - Set up Prisma ORM project by creating first Prisma Schema file with the following command:`npx prisma init --datasource-provider postgresql --output ../generated/prisma`.
 This command creates a new directory called prisma that contains a file called schema.prisma, which contains the Prisma Schema with your database connection variable and schema models.
 Sets the datasource to PostgreSQL and the output to a custom location, respectively.
 Creates the .env file in the root directory of the project, which is used for defining environment variables (such as your database connection).
 - If using git for version control, recommended to add a line to .gitignore in order to exclude the generated client from the application.
 In this example, to exclude the generated/prisma directory. : .gitignore => `generated/prisma/`
 - For existing database: If you are connecting to an existing database then set the `DATABASE_URL` in the .env file to point to your existing database.
 Then run `prisma db pull` to turn your database schema into a Prisma schema.
-- For New Database : First Create a Database
+- For New Database : First Create a Database and then set the `DATABASE_URL` in the .env file to point to your new database.
+- Edit prisma/schema.prisma according to the database scheme as required.
+- Use Prisma Migrate to apply your schema and create the tables: `npx prisma migrate dev --name init`
+- View data with Prisma Studio: `npx prisma studio`